- Chiropractic Care for Brain Health

 Pain and Chiropractic Care

-Chiropractic care can help for both acute and chronic musculoskeletal pain.
+Chiropractic care can help with both acute and chronic musculoskeletal pain.
 Numerous studies show that chiropractors can help reduce pain.14

 That’s because spinal adjustments alter input from the spine, creating changes in the function of your central nervous system.15 Visiting a chiropractor for regular spinal adjustments can help: